AdrienTorris/awesome-blazor/README.md

 ### Sample Projects
 * [ASP.NET Core Blazor CRUD](https://code.msdn.microsoft.com/vstudio/ASPNET-Core-Blazor-122b108a) - ASP.NET Core Blazor Master/Detail CRUD with Filtering and Sorting using EF.
 * [BlazorNasaImages](https://github.com/ncarandini/BlazorNasaImages) - A sample Blazor app that fetches the Nasa Astronomy Picture of the Day.
+* [BlazorPong](https://github.com/ctrl-alt-d/blazorpong) - 8 bits pong with blazor and signalR.
+Warning: Blazor Pong is not finished and is stopped with a knowed SignalR issue with Blazor, more info [here](https://github.com/AdrienTorris/awesome-blazor/pull/19).
 * [TrendTv](https://github.com/MattMarked/TrendTv) - Fetch video list from YouTube and "zap" in real time between trending videos, filtered by country or category.
 ### Libraries & Extensions